Tylerdez/Code-Challenges/README.md

-## I've taken Statistics, Finite Mathematics, and Java Programming
+## I've taken college level courses in Statistics, Finite Mathematics, and Java Programming

 ## What I hope to gain from Computer Science:
 * how to formulate a plan before trying to solve a problem